 None of the above three heuristics leads to an optimal selection of clusterheads since each deals with only a subset of parameters which impose constraints on the system.
 For example, a clusterhead may not be able handle a large number of nodes due to resource limitations even if these nodes are its neighbors and lie well within its transmission range.
 Thus, the load handling capacity of the clusterhead puts an upper bound on the node-degree.
-In other words, simply covering the area with the minimum number of clusterheads will put more burden on the clusterheads.
-At the same time, more clusterheads will lead to a computationally expensive system.
-This may result in good throughput, but the data packets have to go through multiple hops resulting in high latency.
-In summary, choosing an optimal number of clusterheads which will yield high throughput but incur as low latency as possible, is still an important problem.
-As the search for better heuristics for this problem continues, we propose the use of a combined weight metric, that takes into account several system parameters like the ideal node-degree, transmission power, mobility and the battery power of the nodes.

-We could have a fully distributed system where all the nodes share the same responsibility and act as clusterheads.
-However, more clusterheads result in extra number of hops for a packet when it gets routed from the source to the destination, since the packet has to go via larger number of clusterheads.
-Thus this solution leads to higher latency, more power consumption and more information processing per node.
-On the other hand, to maximize the resource utilization, we can choose to have the minimum number of clusterheads to cover the whole geographical area over which the nodes are distributed.
-The whole area can be split up into zones, the size of which can be determined by the transmission range of the nodes.
+In other words, simply covering the area with the minimum number of clusterheads will put more burden on each of the clusterheads.
+This will of course maximize the resource utilization.
+On the other hand, we could have all the nodes share the same responsibility and act as clusterheads.
+However, more clusterheads result in extra number of hops for a packet when it gets routed from the source to the destination, since the packet has to go via a larger number of clusterheads.
+Thus, this solution leads to higher latency, more power consumption and more information processing per node.
+The other alternative is to split the whole area into zones, the size of which can be determined by the transmission range of the nodes.
 This can put a lower bound on the number of clusterheads required.
 Ideally, to reach this lower bound, a uniform distribution of the nodes is necessary over the entire area.
 Also, the total number of nodes per unit area should be restricted so that the clusterhead in a zone can handle all the nodes therein.
 However, the zone based clustering is not a viable solution due to the following reasons.

 The clusterheads would typically be centrally located in the zone, and if they move, new clusterheads have to be selected.
 It might so happen that none of the other nodes in that zone are centrally located.
 Therefore, to find a new node which can act as a clusterhead with the other nodes within its transmission range might be difficult.
 Another problem arises due to non-uniform distribution of the nodes over the whole area.
-If a certain zone becomes densely populated then the clusterhead might not be able to handle all the traffic generated by the nodes because there is an inherent limitation on the number of nodes a clusterhead can handle.
+If a certain zone becomes densely populated, the clusterhead might not be able to handle all the traffic generated by the nodes because there is an inherent limitation on the number of nodes a clusterhead can handle.
 We propose to select the minimum number of clusterheads which can support all the nodes in the system satisfying the above constraints.